ramdio12/number_guessing_game/README.md

 # AlgoNum Guessing Game

 ### Description
-AlgoNum Guessing Game is A Decentralized WebApp using Algorand Smart Contract.
+AlgoNum Guessing Game is A Decentralized <b>Number Guessing Game</b>  WebApp using Algorand Smart Contract.
 It utilizes global and local states for storing and managing values.
 The player need to guess a random number from a specfic range (1 to 50), and they need to guess it before their given limited chances runs out.
 <br>
 Players can earn many points as they can